doggedanand/python_data-scrapper/README.md

 PDF Worker

-A simple Python tool to extract text, images, and tables from PDF files.
+A simple Python tool to extract structured data from PDF files.

 ✨ Features

-Extracts all text from PDFs (page by page).
+Extracts clean text content (questions, options, answers) from PDFs

-Extracts all images and saves them into a folder
+Accurately extracts tables and avoids duplicating table text

+Detects and includes images with proper positioning

+Automatically organizes content into sections and questions

+Saves output as structured JSON for easy processing